Simon1307/Deployed-ML-Model-Flask/README.md

 ## Deployment of a trained Neural Network using Flask to predict Titanic survival

+This repository serves as an example how you can deploy a trained ML model using Flask and containerize the microservice using Docker.

 First, train 3 models:

     $ python3 run.py train